reillysiemens/tuckersiemens.com/content/posts/avatar-png/index.md

 - Listen on `::`.
 - _Also_ listen on `0.0.0.0`.
-- Spawn two tasks [`task`][task], each with their own copy of the app, and put them in a [`JoinSet`][joinset].
+- Spawn two [tasks][task], each with their own copy of the app, and put them in a [`JoinSet`][joinset].
 - Hope and pray (or check) that `/proc/sys/net/ipv6/bindv6only` is set, otherwise Linux will get mad at you because it's _already_ listening on both.

 I couldn't be bothered.
-I'm running the application on Linux and I control the kernel, so it's working for me. 🤷‍♂️
+I'd choose to run the application on Linux and I control the kernel, so it's working for me. 🤷‍♂️

 #### Displaying IPv4 Correctly